Sickle Cell Warrior•

 This new collection of lifestyle accessories features the Men and Women prints found in the Out of Africa collection, inspired by my travels around Northern Africa.
 I have spent many hours in the Tiskiwin Museum in Marrakech, a hidden gem which contains a small but impressive private collection of artefacts from across the continent, gathered over many years by Dutch anthropologist Bert Flint.
 There I saw multiple representations of masks, shields and beads, all used to symbolise both protection and defence, expressing an invincible force to be reckoned with.

-This is the message I would like to convey for the Sickle Cell Society, by supporting them and becoming a “warrior” for them.
+This is the message I would like to convey by supporting the Sickle Cell Society, and becoming a “warrior” for them.

 There are around 15,000 people living with Sickle Cell in the UK alone, and their quality of life is dependent on receiving appropriate care.
 The Society seeks to support those living with Sickle Cell but can only do so if funding is made available.
 Not only is money required for treatment, but also to educate health carers and other professionals about the condition.
 Sickle Cell can present in different ways, to both men and women, and whilst it is particularly common in those with an African or Caribbean family background, it does not discriminate.